What can you do with a linguistics major?

 See the Why Major in Linguistics flyer from the Linguistic Society of America as well as their Linguistics as a Profession page.
-Also see the job listings on at the LinguistList to get an idea of the kind of jobs that are available for people with a linguistics background.
+Also, see the job listings on at the LinguistList to get an idea of the kind of jobs that are available for people with a linguistics background.

-Please see the document on Research Opportunities for more information on how to find a topic or mentor, and on the senior thesis.
+Please see our Research page for more information on how to find a topic or mentor, and on the senior thesis.

 It is also desirable to satisfy the Gen Ed requirement of the UF College of Liberal Arts & Sciences so that you can transfer these credits and concentrate on the major once you get in.
 For more information about Gen Ed and other college requirements, consult the CLAS Academic Advising Center.

 Linguistics does not have control over undergraduate admissions.
 Please contact CLAS Academic Advising if you have questions not specifically related to the linguistics department.

 Which societies, websites, and forums are good for linguistics students to look into?

 Check out the Linguistic Society of America (LSA), the Linguist List, and our own Florida Linguistics.com.
 UF Linguistics also has biweekly seminars that are open to everyone: Thursday Linguistics Seminar.
 If you are interested in scholarships, be sure to check out the CLAS Scholarships website.

 How can I best prepare for admission to a graduate program in Linguistics?